awsdocs/amazon-vpc-network-administrator-guide/doc_source/Yamaha_Troubleshooting.md

 1    U K   YOUR_LOCAL_NETWORK_ADDRESS     72.21.209.225    i:2 s:1 r:1
 ```

-You should see a line containing a *remote\-id* of the Remote Gateway specified in the tunnels\.
+You should see a line containing a `remote-id` value for the Remote Gateway specified in the tunnels\.
 You can list all the security associations \(SAs\) by omitting the tunnel number\.

 For further troubleshooting, run the following commands to enable DEBUG level log messages that provide diagnostic information\.